-&lt;sup>20 A school district may be found to require state intervention pursuant to the factors listed in N.J.A.C.
+A school district may be found to require state intervention pursuant to the factors listed in N.J.A.C.
 6A:30-6.2.
 Two of the three factors which could lead to state intervention are failure to develop or failure to implement an "NJQSAC district improvement plan," as will be discussed hereinafter.
 Ibid.
 School districts under "state intervention" had to submit their itemized budgets by March 22, 2010 to the Commissioner, instead of the ECS.
 Stip. ¶ 177.

-&lt;sup>21 The Montgomery superintendent testified the budget took about seven months to put together and the district had approximately three working days to restructure it to accommodate the state aid cuts.
+The Montgomery superintendent testified the budget took about seven months to put together and the district had approximately three working days to restructure it to accommodate the state aid cuts.
 Kim, 6 T 97:15-98:1.
 The testimony of several superintendents suggested the reductions were considerably deeper than had been anticipated.

-Following approval of the budget by the ECS, advertisements of the budget statement are made and public notice for hearings on the school district's budget is provided, which are then held between the end of March and beginning of April.
-Stip.
-To their websites a "user-friendly" plain language budget summary.
-Stip.
-To (citing N.J.A.C.
+held between the end of March and beginning of April.
+Stip. ¶ 178.
+Within 48 hours of the public hearings, the school districts are required to post on their websites a "user-friendly" plain language budget summary.
+Stip. ¶ 179 (citing N.J.A.C.
 6A:23A-8.1(c)).
 The school elections, held on the third Tuesday of April each year, took place on April 20, 2010 to vote on the FY 11 budget.
-Stip.
-To 181 (citing N.J.S.A.
+Stip. ¶ 181 (citing N.J.S.A.
 19:60-1).
 Conversely, for those districts whose budgets are not submitted to voters, as well as those districts under "state intervention," the last date for the adoption of a tax certificate establishing the local levy to be collected in support of the proposed budget was April 8, 2010 for the FY 11 budget cycle.
-Stip.
-To 180 (citing N.J.S.A.
+Stip. ¶ 180 (citing N.J.S.A.
 18A:22-14, -26, & -52).

 Within two days of certifying the school election results, the boards of education for all school districts with voter-approved budgets are required to certify to the County Board of Taxation the tax levy amount to be raised for the upcoming school year.
 Stip. ¶ 182 (citing N.J.S.A.
 18A:22-33).
 Alternatively, within the same two days of certifying the school election results, if the budget is defeated by the voters, the district's board of education has to deliver the defeated budget to the governing body.
 Stip. ¶ 182 (citing N.J.S.A.
 18A:22-37; N.J.S.A.
 18A:12-17).
-The governing body then has until a statutory deadline, for the FY 11 cycle it was May 19, 2010, to consult with the board of education
+The governing body then has until a statutory deadline, for the FY 11 cycle it was May 19, 2010, to consult with the board of education to determine and certify to the County Board of Taxation the tax levy amount to be raised.
+Stip. ¶ 183 (citing N.J.S.A.
+18A:22-37& N.J.S.A.
+18A:12-17).